 Before joining Litchfield Cavo, Melicent practiced environmental law and defended credit reporting agencies in fair credit reporting litigation in Atlanta, Georgia.

 Melicent has presented regularly on defense and coverage litigation issues at the annual conference of The National Forum for Environmental and Toxic Tort Issues (FETTI), and previously served as the Editor-In-Chief of FETTI’s quarterly newsletters.
+She served as a panelist at the May 2017 Perrin Conference in Philadelphia, Pennsylvania, on the topic of "Failure to Settle Within Policy Limits" as well as a separate panel addressing Women in the Law.
 She also has presented continuing education seminars on the Clean Water Act, the Resource Conservation and Recovery Act (RCRA), the Comprehensive Environmental Response Compensation and Liability Act (CERCLA), and the Endangered Species Act.

-Melicent currently serves on Bay Path University’s Advisory Counsel and as the Chair of the Governance Committee for Farm To Family, a local charity devoted to providing basic necessities to the working poor in the central Connecticut area.
-Melicent formerly served as Chair of the Board of Directors of Farm To Family.
+Melicent currently serves on the Executive Committee of the Connecticut Bar Association's Insurance Law Section.
+She also serves on Bay Path University’s Advisory Counsel and as the Chair of the Governance Committee for Gifts of Love, a local charity devoted to providing basic necessities to the working poor in central Connecticut.
+Melicent formerly served as Chair of the Board of Directors of Gifts of Love.
 In her free time, she enjoys traveling with her family, playing the piano and the french horn, golfing, swimming and cycling.

 - University of Connecticut, JD, 1996; with honors